kevingomes17/ios-swift-soup-chef/README.md

 ```
 [View in Source](x-source-tag://donate_order)

-- Note: Don’t donate intents handled by your Intent App Extension.
-Siri already knows about those intents and will consider them when predicting suggestions in the future.

 ## Handle Shortcuts

 As mentioned earlier, to handle a order soup intent, Soup Chef provides an Intent App Extension, which handles the intent in the background.
 This makes it possible for the user to remain on the current screen--such as the Lock Screen--while Soup Chef places the order in the background.